MeghanaRaju/Brilliant-Lunch/README.md

         allDay: false,
     }

- Two inbuilt methods have been used : eventRender and eventAfterRender . eventRender gets called before the event is rendered.
-I have used this method to add the styling to the other events based on  the overlap time. eventAfterRender gets called after the event is rendered.
+Two inbuilt methods have been used : eventRender and eventAfterRender:

+eventRender gets called before the event is rendered.
+I have used this method to add the styling to the other events based on  the overlap time.

+eventAfterRender gets called after the event is rendered.
 I have used this method to style the 'Me' event based on the overlap duration.